The Resilience of Plants

 It usually isn’t the fire itself that kills large trees, but rather the accumulated structural damage.
 When the base of the trunk becomes hollowed out by recurring fires (photo, above), it can no longer support the massive tree.

 Controlled, or prescribed, burns limit the accumulation of forest floor debris, enabling growth of successive younger generations of the redwoods.
-Where needles and leaf litter build up and when undergrowth crowds out the seedlings, fewer young redwoods grow.
+Fewer young redwoods grow where needles and leaf litter build up and when undergrowth crowds out the seedlings.
 Forests managed with controlled burns experience less catastrophic fires when they do occur.
 Black scars burned into their trunks and the trees’ attempt to compartmentalize the damage indicate the resilience of plants on a grand scale.

 While visiting my sister in California years ago, our families made a trip to Yosemite National Park.
 It’s difficult to comprehend the magnificence of these giant sequoias without being in their presence.
 A must-see.
 Totally awesome.